Liberal Arts Education

 By connecting a student’s learning in the classroom to the outside world, it gives him a greater sense of meaning and purpose and demonstrates how the learning experience is relevant to life.
 By engaging in real-life experiences, it provides a sense of autonomy and purpose.

-Through our Community and Learning Partnerships programme, students connect with professionals and engage in various practicums including law, architecture, engineering, robotics, computer science, business, and accounting.
+Through our Community Engagement and Learning programme, students connect with professionals and engage in various practicums including law, architecture, engineering, robotics, computer science, business, and accounting.
 Each of these allows the student the chance to deepen and apply their knowledge and skills in a real-life environment.

 Not all experiential learning occurs outside of the classroom.
 Through problem or project-based learning opportunities, students have the chance to apply their learning to real-world, authentic problems and use their skills to solve challenges as they might in the world beyond school.